 It remains to be seen exactly how Disney Genie is going to look and how well it can customize an itinerary for you, but Disney have invested a lot into this technology so I’m hopeful that the results will be impressive, and it will indeed make planning easier.

 An additional add-on to the Disney Genie is the Genie+ services (Disney really loves their plusses!)
 This is a paid service that is not required, and is not included in any of the ticket options so it must be purchased separately.
 It can be purchased in advance, but ride selections can only be made day of.

 If you’ve ever experienced MaxPass at Disneyland, then this service is very similar.
-On the My Disney Experience app, you can choose a return time for a wide selection of park rides (such as Haunted Mansion and Millennium Falcon: Smugglers Run) and then when your return time is available, you enter through the newly renamed “Lightning Lanes” (the old FastPass lanes, something I am sure I’ll never stop calling them).
+On the My Disney Experience app, you can choose a return time for a wide selection of park rides (see the full list of rides included below) and then when your return time is available, you enter through the newly renamed “Lightning Lanes” (the old FastPass lanes, something I am sure I’ll never stop calling them).

 Genie+ selections are made the same day as your park visit (so no booking rides 60 days in advance anymore) – all guests will be able to make their selections at 7am on the day of their visit, regardless of what type of ticket you hold and whether or not you’re staying onsite.
 For this option, there is no benefit of being an onsite guest.

 Totally separate to Genie+ is another paid option that allows you to pay for two specific, top tier attraction return times; this option is reserved for the most popular rides such as Seven Dwarves Mine Train, and only includes rides that are not covered by Genie+ (again, see below for the full list of attractions available(.
 This option is called Lightning Lane individual attraction selections.

 The cost of this option will vary by date, and prices are between $10-$30 per person per ride.
 I would imagine prices will be higher for the more popular rides, and will also go up during peak travel times.